The Majestic Seed

 3 drops cardamom (Elettaria cardamomum)

 This 2% dilution blend is specific for adults as a topical application used 2-3X day.
-Apply on the abdomen and on the mid-back to the sacrum.
+Apply on the abdomen and the mid-back to the sacrum.
 Not recommended for children under ten years of age or in the bath.

 Dandelion picture; free for commercial use; CCO Creative Commons; found on Pixabay;